 When an owner surrenders an out of state title, they should complete the odometer disclosure statement on the reassignment unless the vehicle is exempt.
-In cases involving the surrender of an out of state title and no transfer of ownership the title applicant should record the current odometer reading in field 9 of the Application for Texas Title, Form 130-U, and indicate in field 10 whether the mileage disclosed is actual, not actual, or exceeds mechanical limits.
-In addition, the current odometer reading at the time of the safety and VIN inspection should appear on the Vehicle Inspection Report or Out-of-State Identification Certificate, Form VI-30, by the inspector.
-In some instances, a vehicle identification for Texas title on an out of state vehicle.
-If the mileage recorded on a Vehicle Inspection Report or an Out-of-State Identification Certificate, Form VI-30, is significantly different from the title application, the transaction is acceptable.
+In cases involving the surrender of an out of state title and no transfer of ownership the title applicant should record the current odometer reading in field 9 of the Application for Texas Title (Form 130-U) and indicate in field 10 whether the mileage disclosed is actual, not actual, or exceeds mechanical limits.
+The Vehicle Inspection Report provided by the inspector at the time of the safety inspection, should include the current odometer reading.
+In some instances, a vehicle identification certificate may have been obtained before or after the completion of an application for Texas title on an out of state vehicle.
+If the mileage recorded on a Vehicle Inspection Report is not significantly different from the title application, the transaction is acceptable.
 However, it should be placed in a Special Handling envelope for further examination.
 (See Inspection Information in Chapter 18.)